 If the number of nulls does not match the number of columns, the database returns an error, such as:

 All queries combined using a UNION, INTERSECT or EXCEPT operator must have an equal number of expressions in their target lists.

-Again, the application might actually return this error message, or might just return a generic error or no results.
+ORDER BY technique, the application might actually return the database error in its HTTP response, but may return a generic error or simply return no results.
 When the number of nulls matches the number of columns, the database returns an additional row in the result set, containing null values in each column.
-The effect on the resulting HTTP response depends on the application's code.
+The effect on the HTTP response depends on the application's code.
 If you are lucky, you will see some additional content within the response, such as an extra row on an HTML table.
-Otherwise, the null values might trigger a different error, such as a NullPointerException.
-Worst case, the response might be indistinguishable from that which is caused by an incorrect number of nulls, making this method of determining the column count ineffective.
+Otherwise, the null values might trigger a different error, such as a

 For more details of database-specific syntax, see the SQL injection cheat sheet.

-The reason for performing an SQL injection UNION attack is to be able to retrieve the results from an injected query.
-Generally, the interesting data that you want to retrieve will be in string form, so you need to find one or more columns in the original query results whose data type is, or is compatible with, string data.
+A SQL injection UNION attack enables you to retrieve the results from an injected query.
+The interesting data that you want to retrieve is normally in string form.
+This means you need to find one or more columns in the original query results whose data type is, or is compatible with, string data.

-If the data type of a column is not compatible with string data, the injected query will cause a database error, such as:
+If the column data type is not compatible with string data, the injected query will cause a database error, such as: